Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 3. Indirect cardiac massage

-4. Administration of medicines
+4. Administration of medications

-1. The presence and nature of spontaneous breathing
+1. Presence and nature of spontaneous breathing

 2. Heart rate